Maria Gray Maria Gray

 Can Somatic Experiencing (SE) help with anxiety?

 Yes, Somatic Experiencing (SE) can be very helpful in treating anxiety.
-While SE is known for its effectiveness in addressing trauma and PTSD, the principles and techniques it employs work for symptoms like anxiety and depression, which also have a strong physiological component.
+While SE is known for its effectiveness in addressing trauma, it’s highly effective in treating symptoms like anxiety and depression, which also have a strong physiological component.

 What else can Somatic Experiencing help with?

-SE is effective at treating shock trauma.
-Shock trauma can be an isolated incident, like a car accident.
-It can also be from prolonged experiences such as developmental trauma that can occur when people grow up around parents who are unable to meet their needs.
-SE has also shown to support those with Complex PTSD (CPTSD).
+SE is effective at treating shock trauma and Complex PTDS (CPTSD).
+Shock trauma can occur from an isolated incident, like a car accident.
+It’s also effective for clients who have expereinced developmental trauma which happens when people grow up around parents who are unable to meet their needs.

 Somatic Experiencing Therapy in Santa Monica and Online in California, New York, and Texas